-The Garland Health Department (GHD) received a report of laboratory confirmed presence of West Nile Virus (WNV) in mosquitoes collected in the 3400 block of Vista Oaks Drive (Grid GA27).
-This is the third confirmed presence of WNV in mosquitoes in Garland in 2014.
-GHD will immediately initiate adulticide spraying throughout surrounding area on the night of September 16 (weather permitting) to minimize the risk of human infections.
-Spraying will be done between the hours of 9 p.m. and 6 a.m., weather permitting, and will spray the area twice.
+The Garland Health Department (GHD) received a report of laboratory confirmed presence of West Nile Virus (WNV) in mosquitoes in the 5600 block of Lyons Road.
+This is the first confirmed presence of WNV in mosquitoes in Garland for 2016.
+GHD will immediately initiate adulticide spraying throughout the surrounding area on the night of June 9th and 10th, weather permitting, to minimize the risk of human infections.

-The Garland Health Department has improved our mosquito surveillance program!
-Beginning April 1, 2014, GHD is using sentinel or “fixed” sites for our mosquito traps instead of changing locations weekly based on complaints.
+The Garland Health Department has improved our mosquito surveillance program by using sentinel or “fixed” sites for our mosquito traps instead of changing locations weekly based on complaints.
 This change is a result of the CDC study that was conducted after the 2012 West Nile Virus outbreak in North Texas.
 The CDC recommends that only stationary sites be used in order to have accurate weekly data of mosquito activity in the community.
-In addition to this change, we are increasing surveillance by trapping 27 separate sentinel sites per week, up from 15 sites in previous years.

 To properly dispose of dead birds on your property, simply turn a plastic trash bag inside out, grab the bird with the inverted bag, and turn the bag right-side out.
 Tie the bag and place it in your green trash container for disposal.
 Please wash hands with soap and warm water after handling any dead animal (not for prevention of WNV, but to protect against bird mites or bacteria).